 The QPR Suicide Prevention Gatekeeper Training Program

-Learn how to recognize the warning signs of suicide and how to respond to distressed comments/videos/links posted by your friend on Facebook.
+- Learn how to recognize the warning signs of suicide and how to respond to distressed comments, videos, or links posted by your friend on Facebook.
 Help a Friend in Need, Community Guide to Facebook (PDF).